 Located in the Pyrenees mountains, Andorra’s geographical beauty and urban centers can be explored via Google Maps.
 The map below shows Andorra’s cities, towns, highways, main roads, streets, and Street Views.
 To find a location, use the form below, type any city or place, view a simple map, and click the “show map” button.

-The Google map above shows Andorra’s location: Europe (geographic coordinates: 42 30 N, 1 30 E) and the international borders of Andorra; total: 118 km.
+The Google Maps above shows Andorra’s location: Europe (geographic coordinates: 42 30 N, 1 30 E) and the international borders of Andorra; total: 118 km.
 Border countries (total: 2): France 55 km, Spain 63 km; furthermore, it’s inland counties boundaries.

 The map of Andorra, Europe, is for informational use only.
 No representation is made or warrantied given any map or its content by Driving Directions and Maps site.
-The user assumes all risks of using this Andorra Google map and facts/wiki.
+The user assumes all risks of using this Andorra Google Maps and facts/wiki.

 Climate